mrcunninghamz/AzBae/README.md

 ### CLI
 **Note:** The CLI functionality is currently in early development and many features may be limited or unavailable.
 We are prioritizing the GUI development at this time, but will expand CLI support in future releases.

+### MCP (Model Context Protocol) Server
+The MCP server implementation is now available, allowing users to interact with Azure resources using natural language through tools like GitHub Copilot.

 ## Getting Started

 ### Prerequisites